vaib-dev/Courses/7-scrum-master-role/7-coaching.md

 - Coaching supports a person at every level in becoming who they want to be
 - It builds awareness empowers choice and leads to change

 In short, the responsibility of a coach is not to tell the solution to the coachee but instead to guide them to discover the solution themselves.
-The coach need not be an expert in their coachee's field of work.
+For this, The coach need not be an expert in their coachee's field of work.

 I have found it easier to explain to people what coaching is by explaining what coaching is not.
 To make the picture more clear let us see some common misinterpretations about coaching.